Sha Tin District

 If you have more time, you may explore the spacious campus of the Chinese University of Hong Kong after visiting the Art Museum.
 The Chinese University was inaugurated in 1963 and consisted of 3 colleges - the New Asia College (founded in 1949 in Kowloon), the Chung Chi College (founded in 1951 in Sha Tin) and the United College of Hong Kong (founded in 1956 on Hong Kong Island).
 Since 1986, the Shaw College, established by a generous donation from the Shaw Foundation (Hong Kong) Ltd, has become the fourth college of the University.

-The University offers a wide range of full-time and part-time programmes leading to bachelor's degrees, master's degrees and doctorates in its seven faculties of 60 departments.
+The University offers a wide range of full-time and part-time programmes leading to bachelor's degrees, master's degrees and doctorates in its eight faculties and a Graduate School with a total of 58 departments.

 Sha Tin Racecourse

 The Sha Tin Racecourse, completed in 1978, is located at the northwest bank of the Shing Mun River.
 This is one of the world's finest racetracks.
 It can accommodate more than 83,000 spectators.
 The newly refurbished paddock, with an all-weather retractable top, was completed in November 2004.
 It can accommodate about 5,000 spectators, which is double from before the refurbishment.
 Race meetings at Sha Tin are usually held weekly during the racing season from September to the following June, on Wednesday evenings or Saturday/Sunday afternoons.
 Bona fide overseas visitors over the age of 18 (who are in Hong Kong for less than 21 days) can obtain admission badges which will admit them to the Members' Enclosure at the track.
 Local residents can obtain admission badges and tickets from designated outlets.
 For further information, please call the Hong Kong Jockey Club on 1817.